designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 ## Color contrast and harmony

-~Color combinations with high contrasts can feel bolder and louder.
-They attract your attention much more than e.g. mono-chromatic color palettes.
-But that doesn’t always mean that they are less harmonious.~
+Color combinations with high contrasts can feel bolder and louder.
+They attract your attention much more than e.g. monochromatic color palettes.
+But that doesn’t always mean that they are less harmonious.

-~In this example you have a **complementary contrast** of red and blue hues.~
+This example shows a **complementary contrast** of red and blue hues.

-~It feels bolder and louder than the last picture with the cereal bowl, but still harmonious and pleasing to the eye.~
+It feels bolder and louder than the last picture with the cereal bowl, but still harmonious and pleasing to the eye.

-~Therefore, don’t mix up color contrast with discord.~
+Therefore, don’t mix up color contrast with discord.
+Even loud and bold color combinations can feel harmonious.

 </section>